timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 157-TRANSPORTATION/CHAPTER 157-TRANSPORTATION.md

   * (2) maintain and operate that equipment by—

-    * (A) enlisted members of the Army, Navy, Air Force, Marine Corps, or the Coast Guard, as the case may be;
+    * (A) enlisted members of the Army, Navy, Air Force, Marine Corps, Space Force, or the Coast Guard, as the case may be;

     * (B) employees of the department concerned; and